AtQ0/book-tracker/README.md

 Open http://localhost:3000
 in your browser to see the development server.
 Open http://localhost:1080
-to view the Maildev client and inspect captured emails.
+in your browser to view the Maildev client and inspect captured emails.

 ## Section X